 A Call to Pray for Persecuted Christians

-This month, millions of Christians join their voices worldwide in prayer for those persecuted for the sake of the Good News.
-Across the globe, brothers and sisters live each day courageous for Christ at great personal cost.
+Every year on the International Day of Prayer for the Persecuted Church, millions of Christians join their voices worldwide in prayer for those persecuted for the sake of the Good News.
+Across the globe, brothers and sisters live each day courageously for Christ at great personal cost.

 One particular group facing persecution today is Bible translators who live and work in areas where Christianity is violently opposed and Bibles are illegal.

 Take a moment to pause and reflect on the sacrifices made by the heroes of Bible translation.

 1. Reflect on God’s goodness in your life.